Kazeemakeem/palindrome/README.md

 # palindrome
 This function checks if a sentence remains the same when spelt backwards.
 The first function returns a boolean while the second function print the details to show error when the result is "False"

+Here is a list of strings you can try on the function

+"